Canon 1Ds Mark III vs Sony A7R III

 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds Mark III does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1Ds Mark III and the A7R III have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds Mark III and the A7R III have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark III was replaced by the Canon 1DX, while the A7R III was followed by the Sony A7R IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Sony A7R III Manual.
+Further information on the features and operation of the 1Ds Mark III and A7R III can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Sony A7R III Manual.